nater1067/nater1067.github.io/_posts/2018-01-02-recommended-tech-stack.markdown

 The barriers to entry for building an application with NodeJS are very low.
 NodeJS runs fast, has a small executable footprint and has very limited server requirements which makes it great for deployment with Docker.
-Javascript, the language of NodeJS has a very easy-to-read syntax, and also the language of frontend programming, so frontend developers can learn NodeJS easily and visa versa.
+Javascript, the language of NodeJS has a very easy-to-read syntax, and also the language of front-end programming, so front-end developers can learn NodeJS easily and visa versa.
 With the advent of ES6, programming in NodeJS is expressive and fast.

 Node does not have strong typing,